hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 A `auth_settings` block supports the following:

-* `enabled` - (Required) Should the Authentication / Authorization feature is enabled for the Linux Web App?
+* `enabled` - (Required) Should the Authentication / Authorization feature be enabled for the Linux Web App?

 * `active_directory` - (Optional) An `active_directory` block as defined above.